lspitzner/brittany/docs/implementation/bridoc-design.md

 This means the number of nodes in the `BriDoc` value we produces in general is exponential in the number for syntax nodes of the input.

-But we are targeting for linear run-time, right?
+But we are aiming for linear run-time, right?
 So what can save us here?
 You might think: We have sharing!
 For `let x = 3+3; (x, x)` we only have one `x` in memory ever.
 And indeed, we do the same above: `typeDoc1` and `2` are used in exactly that manner: Both are referenced once in each of the two